 Thailand Beehive Fences

-Bring the Elephants Home has built an example beehive fence at the education center in Kanchanburi, and are focusing on fundraising in order to provide beehives to the villages surrounding Kanchanburi.
-The aim is to create a support system to help other groups implementing this method.
-To support this project click here.
+Bring the Elephant Home are focusing on fundraising in order to help other villages affected by human-elephant conflict implementing this sustainable method.
+To support this project click here or stay updated here.